defold/doc/docs/en/manuals/gui-pie.md

 ---
-titel: Defold GUI pie nodes
+title: Defold GUI pie nodes
 brief: This manual explains how to use pie nodes in Defold GUI scenes.
 ---